seL4/docs/projects/buildsystem/host-dependencies.md

 This page describes how to set up your development host machine for building and running the seL4 kernel.
 There are additional steps if you are planning to use [CAmkES](/projects/camkes/setting-up.html) or [Rust](todo.html) on top of seL4.
+You do not need this step if you are using the Microkit, because it comes with pre-compiled seL4 binaries.

 {% include seL4-deps.md %}